Hendejac/titanic_ml/index.md

 ### Missing Cabin Data

-These data is a little tricky to work with and might need to be revisted, **since only ~%20 of the passengers have this data the column was simply dropped**.
+This data is a little tricky to work with and might need to be revisted, **since only ~%20 of the passengers have this data the column was simply dropped**.
-Some passengers have multiple cabins and this data could possibly by extended to some of the other passengers, such as the passengers siblings/parents, but proper assignment of the rooms appears challenging and there would still be missing information.
+Some passengers have multiple cabins and this data could possibly by extended to other passengers, such as the passengers siblings/parents, but proper assignment of the rooms appears challenging and there would still be missing information.
 Additionally, this information doesn't appear to be connected to the Ticket Number, so information from the Ticket Number doesn't appear to help fill in missing cabin numbers.

 ### Missing Port of Embarkation Data